 The sports management major in the business department prepares students to hold positions in schools and nonprofits.
 This is one of only 20 such undergraduate programs endorsed by the Sport Management Program Review Council.

 The University recently signed exchange agreements with schools in Ireland, Spain, and Greece, and students regularly study in Rome.
 DeSales is one of only two schools in the world that offers internships at the Pontifical Council for Peace and Justice and the Pontifical Council for Social Communication.

 In an effort to integrate Catholic teaching with all areas of life, the University seeks ways to link academic efforts with student affairs programs.
 DeSales freshmen participate in Character U, which orients them to several of the “golden counsels” of St. Francis de Sales.
 Completion is noted on the student’s transcript.
 An important part of the program is peer mentoring.

 Also, each year up to 15 high achieving first-year students are invited to join the Faith and Reason Honors Program that is administered by the Salesian Center.
 The four-year program includes seminars, cultural events, and a senior thesis.
 Select students can study executive leadership in the context of Salesian spirituality in the Center’s Leadership Institute.
-The Center also invites students to participate in regular group discussions and lectures, as well as several activities tied to the University’s theatre and arts programs, including an acting troupe that focuses on the works of Blessed Pope John Paul II.
+The Center also invites students to participate in regular group discussions and lectures, as well as several activities tied to the University’s theatre and arts programs, including an acting troupe that focuses on the works of Saint Pope John Paul II.

 Campus ministry at DeSales is solidly Catholic.
 It is led by a lay minister but supported by about 10 Oblates, with one serving as Chaplain, and a deacon from the Allentown Diocese.
 They staff campus liturgies as well as student retreats and counseling.
 The campus ministry sponsors several student groups including a pro-life club, Knights of Columbus, and men’s and women’s groups for faith development.

 One unique initiative is a pen-pal program through which students exchange faith-sharing letters with peers at other colleges, modeling St. Francis de Sales who was famous for his written correspondence with many individuals.